Amruta Patil: Graphic Novels

 Her work has been translated into French and Italian.

 In 2009, Patil became the first Indian artist-in-residence at Maison des Auteurs in Angoulême, France, where she lived and worked for nearly a decade, participating in the city’s comics and visual arts community.

 Her fourth graphic novel - Aranyaka - came about after conversations with her friend, the mythologist Devdutt Pattanaik.
 Aranyaka was first published by Westland in 2019, and then by HarperCollins India in 2023.

 After a decade-long association with "comic book capital" Angoulême (France) and La Maison des Auteurs, a juried residency for comic book auteurs, Patil relocated to India in 2019.

-Amruta Patil had a solo show called Altar at the Serendipity Arts Festival 2019.
-She started painting grand-format acrylic tableaus in 2020.

-She is the co-founder of Qomix, the world’s first non-fiction comics app.
+She is one of the co-founder of Qomix, the world’s first non-fiction comics app.